E029 PhDs in Photography - How to Start? Business Development for Dads

 November 8th 2020

-Dr. Matthias Hombauer has a Ph.D. in Molecular Biology but decided to follow his passions, music and photography, and became a self-taught Rockstar Photographer.
-After his two kids were born, he decided to become a stay at home dad and built the most significant online community of concert photographers around the world from his bedroom.
-In his latest project, Dadpreneur, Matthias is inspiring other Dads to turn their passion into a profitable business while gaining precious time for their family.
+Dr Matthias Hombauer has a PhD in Molecular Biology but decided to follow his passions, music and photography, and became a self-taught Rockstar Photographer.
+After his two kids were born, he decided to become a stay-at-home dad and built the most significant online community of concert photographers around the world from his bedroom.
+In his latest project, Dadpreneur, Matthias is inspiring other Dads to turn their passion into a profitable business while gaining precious time for their families.

-In this episode, Matthias told us how he launched his business as a concert photographer, and how he turned to helping dads with businesses.
-He also shared his views at how to effectively convert your passion into a job.
+In this episode, Matthias told us how he launched his business as a concert photographer, and how he turned to help dads with businesses.
+He also shared his views on how to effectively convert your passion into a job.

 Matthias’ website: https://matthiashombauer.com/ 🔥